devjgm/papers/cpp_civil_time.md

 library, leaving only complicated libraries (or none at all) that programmers struggle to understand and use correctly.

-A survey of application-level Google code that computes with civil-time fields shows that programmer confusion is a fundamental cause of overly complicated and buggy code.
+A survey of application-level code within Google that computes with civil-time fields shows that programmer confusion is a fundamental cause of overly complicated and buggy code.
 This is a result of the previously mentioned complexities that are inherent in this problem space, and the fact that there has been little progress toward hiding these complexities behind a library that exposes a simpler conceptual model to programmers.

-The Civil Time Library proposed here has been implemented and widely used within Google for the past few years.
-It is actively used by programmers from novice to expert.
+The Civil Time Library proposed here addresses the above problems by presenting civil time as a *regular*, time-zone-independent concept that allows programmers to ignore the above complexities when it is safe to do so.
+This library has been implemented and widely used within Google for the past few years.
+It is actively used in real-world code by programmers from novice to expert.

 ## The Conceptual Model and Terminology

-Civil time, as described in this proposal, is one of the three general concepts that together form a complete conceptual model for reasoning about even the most complex time-programming challenges.
-This conceptual model is easy to understand and works for any programming language, including C++.
+Civil time, as described in this proposal, is one of the three concepts that together form a complete conceptual model for reasoning about even the most complex time-programming challenges.
+This conceptual model is easy to understand and is even programming language neutral.
 This model is made up of the following three concepts: *absolute time*, *civil time*, and *time zone*.

 *Absolute time* uniquely and universally represents a specific instant in time.
 It has no notion of calendars, or dates, or times of day.
 Instead, it is a